Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Experiments

-We use a dataset from H\&M (a multinational clothing company based in Sweden that focuses on fast-fashion clothing), which contains the online transactions of 105,542 products from 2018 to 2020, along with each product's features.
-Because most products have zero or few transactions in two years, we select the products with top 5000 number of total transactions for our experiment, which includes 13,697,790 transactions.

-Our task is the following: when each customer checks out, we need to recommend three products to this customer based on the items in the shopping cart and the transaction date.
-For each product we choose, the customer has a certain probability of buying that product in addition to whatever is already in their checkout cart (we will discuss the way to obtain this probability later), hence generating some expected profit.
-Putting in the Online Resource Allocation with Predictions framework, an action is a choice of three products to recommend, the resources are the inventories of the products, and the reward of an action is the expected profit obtained by recommending the three products.
+In both sets of experiments, we used sequential assortment optimization as the application, acting as an online retailer making in-cart recommendations: when each customer checks out, we recommend a subset of products (with certain fixed cardinality).
+For each product, there is a customer-specific probability that the product will be purchased if recommended (we will discuss the way we obtained these probabilities later), hence generating some revenue.
+In the Online Resource Allocation with Predictions framework, an action is a choice of a subset of products to recommend, the resources are the inventories of the products, and the reward of an action is the expected profit obtained by recommending the chosen set of products.
 Our objective is to maximize the total reward.